 General Obligation Bonds.
 The District may not issue general obligation bonds without voter approval and may not issue general obligation bonds in an amount greater than its bonding capacity.
-The District may not issue general obligation bonds under the Measure R Authorization, Measure Y Authorization or Measure Q Authorization, as applicable, if the tax rate levied to meet the debt service requirements under the related Authorization for general obligation bonds is projected to exceed \$60 per year per \$100,000 of taxable property in accordance with Article XIIIA of the State Constitution.
+The District may not issue general obligation bonds under the Measure R Authorization, Measure Y Authorization, Measure Q Authorization, or Measure RR Authorization, as applicable, if the tax rate levied to meet the debt service requirements under the related Authorization for general obligation bonds is projected to exceed \$60 per year per \$100,000 of taxable property in accordance with Article XIIIA of the State Constitution.
 See "CALIFORNIA CONSTITUTIONAL AND STATUTORY PROVISIONS RELATING TO AD VALOREM PROPERTY TAXES, DISTRICT REVENUES AND APPROPRIATIONS - Article XIIIA of the State Constitution" and "- Proposition 39" herein.

 Pursuant to the Education Code, the District's bonding capacity for general obligation bonds may not exceed 2.5% of taxable property valuation in the District as shown by the last equalized assessment roll of the County.
 The taxable property valuation in the District for fiscal year 2020-21 is approximately \$787.68 billion, which results in a total current bonding capacity of approximately \$19.69 billion.
-The District's available capacity for the issuance of new general obligation bonds is approximately \$9.77 billion (taking into account current outstanding debt before the issuance of the Refunding Bonds and not accounting for the refunding of the Prior Bonds).
+The District's available capacity for the issuance of new general obligation bonds is approximately \$8.63 billion (taking into account current outstanding debt before the issuance of the Refunding Bonds and not accounting for the refunding of the Prior Bonds).
 The fiscal year 2020-21 assessed valuation of property within the District's boundaries of approximately \$787.68 billion reflects an increase of 6.53% from fiscal year 2019-20.
 See "SECURITY AND SOURCE OF PAYMENT FOR THE REFUNDING BONDS - Assessed Valuation of Property Within the District" in the forepart of this Official Statement and "CALIFORNIA CONSTITUTIONAL AND STATUTORY PROVISIONS RELATING TO AD VALOREM PROPERTY TAXES, DISTRICT REVENUES AND APPROPRIATIONS - Article XIIIA of the State Constitution" herein.

 The District has approximately \$123,990,000 authorized and unissued general obligation bond authorization remaining under the Measure R Authorization.
-In addition, the District has approximately \$70,150,000 authorized and unissued general obligation bond authorization remaining under the Measure Y Authorization.
-The District has approximately \$4,406,105,000 authorized and unissued general obligation bond authorization remaining under the Measure Q Authorization.
-The District expects to issue up to \$1.057 billion in additional general obligation bonds under Measure Q in fourth quarter of 2020.
+The District has approximately \$70,150,000 authorized and unissued general obligation bond authorization remaining under the Measure Y Authorization.
+The District has approximately \$3,349,045,000 authorized and unissued general obligation bond authorization remaining under the Measure Q Authorization.
+The District has approximately \$7,000,000,000 authorized and unissued general obligation bond authorization remaining under the Measure RR Authorization.
 The District may issue additional general obligation bonds or general obligation refunding bonds in the future depending upon project needs and market conditions.

-As provided in the text of each of the ballots of Proposition BB, Measure K, Measure R, Measure Y and Measure Q, the District Board does not guarantee that the respective bonds authorized and issued under the Proposition BB, Measure K, Measure R, Measure Y and Measure Q Authorizations will provide sufficient funds to allow completion of all potential projects listed in connection with said measures.
+As provided in the text of each of the ballots of Proposition BB, Measure K, Measure R, Measure Y, Measure Q, and Measure RR the District Board does not guarantee that the respective bonds authorized and issued under the Proposition BB, Measure K, Measure R, Measure Y, Measure Q, and Measure RR Authorizations will provide sufficient funds to allow completion of all potential projects listed in connection with said measures.

 Lease Financings.
 The District may finance capital projects through the execution and delivery of certificates of participation or other obligations secured by general fund lease payments from time to time.
 See "- District Financial Policies and Related Practices - Debt Management Policy" herein.
-The District expects to execute and deliver its Certificates in fourth quarter of 2020 to pay or prepay the Prior Lease Obligations.